6 Norms You Don't Have to Meet

 Many people are miserable because they lack the external markers of success.

 They are trapped inside the tyranny of the "should."
 They should be happy but aren’t; they should be married but are single; they should be wealthy but are struggling.
-These egregious "shoulds" convince people they’re doing life wrong and that they’re failures.
+These egregious "shoulds" convince people they’re doing life wrong and are failures.

 Our beliefs are formed slowly, over time, through the lens of those who raised us.
 Many of us carry this view forever, without ever considering whether or not we agree.
-We are conditioned to believe our worth relies on external metrics rather than internal measures of value.
+We believe our worth relies on external metrics rather than internal value measures.

 But what if we stopped and questioned everything we were raised to believe?
-What if we asked ourselves: Maybe I’m miserable because I’m measuring myself against norms I don’t agree with?
+What if we asked ourselves: Maybe I’m miserable because I’m measuring myself against norms I disagree with?

-It’s time to take stock of the values our culture considers worthy and weigh them against the values we consider worthy, then see which list rewards and which list punishes.
+It’s time to take stock of the values our culture considers worthy and weigh them against those we feel worthy, then see which list rewards and which list punishes.

-Today's post is about six universal norms we often believe we should adhere to, despite a misalignment with our authentic selves and despite not serving our well-being, but we’ve been misled.
+This was a fun post to write because it’s about six universal norms we often believe we should adhere to, despite a misalignment with our authentic selves and not serving our well-being.
+While I’m for many things, smashing norms is the most FOR thing I am.

 Join How to Live